S Pass Singapore (2026): Requirements, Quota & Employer Eligibility Guide

 To learn more about the S-Pass quota, you can see below for details:

-All other industry sector: 20% of your total workforce
+- Services sector: 10% of your company total workforce

 S-Pass Levy rate